 Why Should We Scale Our Teeth?

-Note that dental plaque destroys the gums and the supporting tissue of the tooth, with a lot of plaque the gums are destroyed and a false layer, is created on the root surface of the tooth instead of the gums.
-Therefore, after removing the plaque, we are the first sign of increased tooth sensitivity.
-However, over time, as the gums return to the root surface of the tooth, the sensitivity decreases.
+Note that dental plaque destroys the gums and the supporting tissue of the tooth; with a lot of plaque, the gums are destroyed, and a false layer is created on the tooth’s root surface instead of the gums.

 Is Cleaning Bad For Our Teeth?